zerodaycode/Rumble-AI/README.md

 - You should create a constructor **always** like this one.
 - If you need to pass more data via args, create as much as you need to fit your needs, or use the Python's shorthand for this, with `**kwargs`.
-- A concrete example, could be something like:
+- A specific example, could be something like:

 ```python
 from ...core.skill import Skill  # Don't forget about this one